-At the beginning of the week I wept when I realised I had nowhere safe to do this campaign.
+At the beginning of the week, I wept when I realised I had nowhere safe to do [the Red Chair Project] campaign.
 I was utterly heartbroken that I have no church who cares and I was too frightened to approach the posh eateries where I live and face rejection.

 On Wednesday I took my dog for her walk and we always visit a particular bench - on a sunny day it’s my Psalm 121 bench, as you can see the mountains.
 I often pray or cry here.
 Anyway, I am sitting here telling God how I feel and it occurs to me that I am sitting in a memorial garden in my village - what better place to remember these women!
 So, I get home, pray for courage and look up the phone number of the person responsible for the garden.
 I call her.
 I live in Wales, so the poster has to be bilingual, in Welsh as well as English, and I'm fully expecting a NO. But, she listens, grants permission, and even agrees to help me translate into welsh, which I’m astounded by!